Napster has a message for all you iPod and iPhone owners: It's now selling DRM-free MP3s.

 Satnav manufacturer Medion is targeting women drivers with its latest navigator: a pearlescent pink model with matching case.

 An agreement inked by government, employers and unions yesterday means temporary British workers will be given the same employment rights as permanent staff after 12 weeks in the job.
+The move will prompt howls of protest from the IT staffing industry, which claims the move will hamstring smaller firms.
+The UK government’s decision to make the draft changes represents its attempt to offer a compromise on European-wide plans for equal pay and conditions for agency employees.

 Just when you (may have) thought it was safe to log back onto your computer and do something private, German security boffins have come up with a new vulnerability.